EEMiS-DS/General-protocols/phylogenetic_placement_JGI.md

 cd ${wd}
 mkdir -p ${paparaOutFolder}

-for domain in "arc bac"; do
+for domain in arc bac; do
     export domain=${domain}
     if [ "$domain" = "arc" ]
     then